Skip to content

 Purpose

-This file defines one canonical board-item contract for both system-generated expedition offers and player-posted contracts.
+This file defines one canonical board-item contract for system-generated expedition offers.

-Town boards, event boards, guild boards, and caravan boards should not need separate UI and storage models for NPC work versus player work.
+Town boards, event boards, guild boards, and caravan boards should not need separate UI and storage models across different board sources.
 They should render one unified item shape with different origin refs and permission rules.

 Core Rule